Goldman Sachs was established in 1869 by German immigrant Marcus Goldman.

 While this logo has technically been the same since 2020, it is not that different from the original logo, which was created in 1970.

-The Official Goldman Sachs Logo
+The Creation Of The Goldman Sachs Logo

 The original Goldman Sachs logo was created in 1907 by Lippincott & Margulies, Inc. — now just “Lippincott” — a firm that went on to design some of the most iconic brands of the 20th and early 21st centuries, including the 1967 Coca-Cola ribbon, the 1963 Campbell’s Soup can labels, the Betty Crocker spoon, and the American Express blue box.